paolo-projects/pdf-manager/README.md

 A **Mac OSX 10.12+** release is provided in the *releases* section.

 #### Linux
-On Linux you have to compile the software on your own.
+You can find an experimental x64 AppImage in the releases.
+It should work simply by `chmod +x` and then running it.
+Otherwise you have to compile the software on your own.
 Follow the instructions below.

 ### Compile
 To compile the software you need Qt (qmake or qtcreator).
 A copy of the source code can be found here: [https://github.com/qt/qtbase](https://github.com/qt/qtbase), or you can get an installer for the open-source edition at [https://www.qt.io/download-open-source](https://www.qt.io/download-open-source).